An upper bound on geodesic length in 2D critical first-passage percolation: Topological details concerning circuits and paths

-\begin{lemma} Let $\JJ$ be a Jordan curve.
-Consider two adjacent boxes on the square lattice, and let $e$ be the edge connecting them.
-Assume that all of $e$ lies on $\JJ$, and further assume that $\intr(\JJ)$ has empty intersection with the interiors of each the two boxes.
-Then, exactly one of the dual neighbors of $e$ lies in $\intr(\JJ)$, and the other dual neighbor lies in $\ext(\JJ)$. \end{lemma}
+\begin{lemma} Let $\jor$ be a Jordan curve.
+Consider two adjacent boxes on the square lattice, and let $e$ be the edge shared by their boundaries.
+Assume that all of $e$ lies on $\jor$, and further assume that $\jor$ has empty intersection with the interior of each box.
+Then, exactly one of the dual neighbors of $e$ lies in $\intr(\jor)$, and the other dual neighbor lies in $\ext(\jor)$. \end{lemma}